alu0101070650/smart-recycling-bin/README.md

-# smart-recycling-bin
-Smart Recycling Bin - Landing Page
+# Smart Recycling Bin
+This is the landing page of the Smart Recycling Bin project for the SIPC subject of ULL.

+## Usage

+`npm install`

+`npm start`